NEZNAMY/TAB/.github/wiki/how_to_display_name_from_nickname_plugins.md

   nick:
     conditions:
     - '%essentials_nickname%=%player%'
-    yes: "%player%"              # If nickname = player name -> player is not nicked
+    true: "%player%"              # If nickname = player name -> player is not nicked
-    no: "~%essentials_nickname%" # If nickname != player name -> player is nicked
+    false: "~%essentials_nickname%" # If nickname != player name -> player is nicked
 ```
 Then, use `%condition:nick%` in your `customtabname` instead of the placeholder directly.